-In summary, the POSITIVE LEARN pedagogical framework represents a groundbreaking effort to expand the horizons of positive education into the field of distance learning.
-The project aims to provide insights and practical applications that can empower educators to harness the potential of positive education to improve well-being and learning experiences in a rapidly evolving digital age.
+The POSITIVE LEARN pedagogical framework is an innovative approach that extends the principles of positive education into the realm of distance learning.
+This project aims to provide valuable insights and practical applications that empower educators to leverage positive education in order to enhance well-being and improve learning experiences in our rapidly evolving digital age.